tlricherson/TESC_MIT_Data/Session_1.md

 ## Readings ##
 Mandinach, E. B., & Gummer, E. S. (2016).
 [What does it mean for teachers to be data literate: Laying out the skills, knowledge, and dispositions.](http://www.sciencedirect.com/science/article/pii/S0742051X16301391) Teaching and Teacher Education, 60, 366-376.

+We will use the skills list in this article as a way to organize our learning throughout the course.
+As you read, think about which skills you have and which ones you would like to build experience with.
+Please complete this reading before our first class.

 ## Evaluation frameworks ##
 Nearly all of you have placements in districts that use the Danielson Framework to evaluate teachers.
 The indicators below are the ones which speak directly to data use.
 Please review these prior to our first meeting.